 Strap on your helmet and get ready for a football throwback gaming experience.
 Iron Man Football is the first football game to feature amazing state-of-the-art 3D graphics and animations on the Sony PlayStation.
 Relive the glory days of classic football where anything goes.

 The major drawback to Iron Man Football is the lack of NFL licensed teams.
 However, the game fills a niche as it features classic football uniforms and play calling.
-In addition, Iron Man would have been the first true 3D football game on the PlayStation and ensured enhanced gameplay.
+In addition, Iron Man would have been the first true 3D football game on the PlayStation which would have ensured enhanced gameplay.
 Although the game was cancelled within 2 months of development, it is clear that the development team had the skills and confidence to produce an exceptional football game.

 "There was going to be a lot of story involved in the game; one of the main ideas as I recall was to build up your team by barnstorming around the country.
 It took me a while to realize that this had nothing to do with airplanes and more to do with going on tour.